ibm-cloud-docs/event-notifications/en-pd-ocm-migration.md

 {: #en-pd-ocm-migration-icl}

 Follow these steps when your source is {{site.data.keyword.logs_full_notm}} (ICL).

+If resolved alerts are being re-triggered in PagerDuty instead of being closed, you must use an Outbound Integration on OCM with a webhook template attached to your subscription.
+ICL integrations on OCM do not support templates.
+For more information, see [Create or use a template for your source](#en-create-template-other).
+{: note}

 ### Create an ICL Integration on On Call Manager
 {: #en-create-icl-integration}